-Business Cards – Again, this is something you can create very easy on many DIY websites.
+Create Business Cards: Again, this is something you can create very easily on many DIY websites.
 Make sure to have these cards on hand for any social or business outing you find yourself in.
-This is simply about looking the part.
+This is simply about looking at the part.

 Step 6: Operate Like a Real Estate Professional

 Now that you look the part, it’s important to act it.
 All email communications must go through a business email.